 As the situation with coronavirus evolves, it’s important to know what support is available to you as a carer and those you look after.

-If you are worried that you or someone you look after may be at risk, NHS 111 can offer direct guidance as they have set up an online coronavirus service.
-Call 111 if your symptoms become severe and let them know you are a carer.
+NHS 111 can offer direct guidance as they have set up an online coronavirus service.
+Call 111 if symptoms become severe and let them know you are a carer.
 Please only call 111 if you cannot get help online.

 Regularly updated NHS guidance can be found on the NHS website.